 Group’s Main Members: Eric Clapton, Jack Bruce (passed in 2015), Ginger Baker

-Nevertheless, The Melody Maker of Cup Final Day, 30th July 1966, reports that ‘Britain’s most exciting new group’ were frantically rehearsing from 18th July onwards in a ‘bizarre’ church hall setting of ‘Brownies & Caretakers’ to be ready for ‘the sixth national jazz & blues festival at Winsdor’ on the 31st.
+Nevertheless, The Melody Maker of Cup Final Day, 30th July 1966, reports that ‘Britain’s most exciting new group’ were frantically rehearsing from 18th July onwards in a ‘bizarre’ church hall setting of ‘Brownies & Caretakers’ to be ready for ‘the sixth national jazz and blues festival at Windsor’ on the 31st.

 Apparently fans were already ‘excitedly looking forward to their first chance to hear the fiery three’ and Eric Clapton said he was ‘nervous, very nervous’.
-But in fact their debut gig was actually at Manchester’s Twisted Wheel Club…some say on the 29th & other’s on Cup Final Day itself & this writer can testify that on that day the shouts of the England fans could be heard in Ginger’s back garden in Neasden!
+But in fact their debut gig was actually at Manchester’s Twisted Wheel Club…some say on the 29th and other’s on Cup Final Day itself and this writer can testify that on that day the shouts of the England fans could be heard in Ginger’s backyard in Neasden!

-On the 31st July at Windsor the Heaven’s opened, but no one cared about the mud & rain.
-England had triumphed and now was about to do so again when as The Melody Maker (of August 6th) reported, the moment came that ‘thousands had been waiting for’ & Ginger, Jack & Eric launched into ‘Spoonful’.
-This was followed by ‘Sleepy Time’ & ‘Train Time’ with Eric’s ‘incredible guitar’ causing the audience to ‘scream for more even when he was playing more’ & then Ginger’s solo ‘The Toad’ apparently ‘sent the crowd potty.’
+On the 31st July at Windsor the Heaven’s opened, but no one cared about the mud and rain.
+England had triumphed and now was about to do so again when as The Melody Maker (of August 6th) reported, the moment came that ‘thousands had been waiting for’ and Ginger, Jack and Eric launched into ‘Spoonful’.
+This was followed by ‘Sleepy Time’ and ‘Train Time’ with Eric’s ‘incredible guitar’ causing the audience to ‘scream for more even when he was playing more’ and then Ginger’s solo ‘The Toad’ apparently ‘sent the crowd potty.’
 They’d just witnessed the birth of Cream!

 From that moment on Cream took over the gigs that had been previously booked for the GBO.
-On 1st August they played the famous Cooks Ferry Inn, Edmonton, North East London, & on the 2nd they were at West Hampstead’s legendary Klooks Kleek.
-Ginger got his booking agent to ask for an extra £5 per gig, bumping the fee up to £45 per night & Cream were off on a whirlwind tour, taking the UK by storm.
+On 1st August they played the famous Cooks Ferry Inn, Edmonton, North East London, and on the 2nd they were at West Hampstead’s legendary Klooks Kleek.
+Ginger got his booking agent to ask for an extra £5 per gig, bumping the fee up to £45 per night (or about $460 in todays money) and Cream were off on a whirlwind tour, taking the UK by storm.

-Friction did continue to be a part of their ‘electric’ dynamic however & before long Stigwood had them in the studio to record their first single ‘Wrapping Paper’.
-Ginger had invited his friend the beat poet Pete Brown along to help with the writing, but Pete disappeared with Jack & wrote this track that Ginger felt strongly ‘was the most awful song and had absolutely nothing to do with what Cream was doing.’
+Friction did continue to be a part of their ‘electric’ dynamic however and before long Stigwood had them in the studio to record their first single ‘Wrapping Paper’.
+Ginger had invited his friend the beat poet Pete Brown along to help with the writing, but Pete disappeared with Jack writing this track that Ginger felt strongly ‘was the most awful song and had absolutely nothing to do with what Cream was doing.’

-Immediately Ginger felt that the bands status as a true co-operative unit was being compromised by the song writing credits going to Bruce & Brown, with no mention of himself & Clapton.
-However, the single did ok & Nick Jones in The Melody Maker of November 5th crows..’Well they finally made it.
+Immediately Ginger felt that the bands status as a true co-operative unit was being compromised by the song writing credits going to Bruce and Brown, with no mention of himself and Clapton.
+However, the single did ok and Nick Jones in The Melody Maker of November 5th crows: ’Well they finally made it.
 The much publicised, talked-about, raved about, and listened to group – the Cream – are in the chart.’

-The fact that the music was so good enabled them to put all differences aside & go into a studio in South Molton Street in London to record their first album Fresh Cream.
-Ginger remembers in his book ‘Hellraiser’ that overall ‘they were happy times’ & an occasion where they ‘tipped a box of cornflakes over Stigwood’s head, then Eric got hold of some scissors & cut his tie off’!
+The fact that the music was so good enabled them to put all differences aside and go into a studio in South Molton Street in London to record their first album Fresh Cream.
+Ginger remembers in his book ‘Hellraiser’ that overall ‘they were happy times’ and an occasion where they ‘tipped a box of cornflakes over Stigwood’s head, then Eric got hold of some scissors and cut his tie off’!

-They continued their meteoric success on endless gigs around the UK for the rest of the year & such was their earning capacity by now that Stigwood even asked Ginger for a loan of £40,000 Cream money to avert his organisation’s ‘imminent’ financial ‘disaster’.
-This Ginger did without the other 2 band members even knowing & the money was soon reimbursed.
-Cream played their last gig of 1966 on December 30th at the Double Giant Freak-Out Ball, The Roundhouse, Chalk Farm in London & Stigwood now had his eye firmly on the USA.
+They continued their meteoric success on endless gigs around the UK for the rest of the year and such was their earning capacity by now, that Stigwood even asked Ginger for a loan of £40,000 Cream money to avert his organization’s ‘imminent’ financial ‘disaster’.
+This Ginger did without the other 2 band members even knowing and the money was soon reimbursed.
+Cream played their last gig of 1966 on December 30th at the Double Giant Freak-Out Ball, The Roundhouse, Chalk Farm in London and Stigwood now had his eye firmly on the USA.